-Patchouli is a famous plant in the perfumery history, and intimately linked to the one of Carrement Belle Parfums.
+Patchouli is a famous plant in the perfumery origin, and intimately linked to the one of Carrement Belle Parfums.
 Discover the story of patchouli and the secrets of this plant full of myths, which fascinates the greatest perfumers.

-Patchouli arrives in England in the mid-nineteenth century, and appears in France during the Second Empire, thanks to the success of cashmere shawls, imported from India and Indonesia.
-Indeed, to protect them from moths during their long travels by boat, the precious shawls are wrapped in patchouli leaves, before being presented in the most beautiful Parisian boutiques.
-Some shawls having more success than others, we finally understand that women choose them not because their patterns, but because of their smell, purchasing those impregnated with the smell of patchouli leaf!
+Patchouli arrives in England in the mid-nineteenth century.
+It appears in France during the Second Empire, thanks to the success of cashmere shawls, imported from India and Indonesia.
+Indeed, to protect them from moths during their long travels by boat, the precious shawls are wrapped in patchouli leaves.
+Then, there are presented in the most beautiful Parisian boutiques.
+Some shawls having more success than others.
+We finally understand that women choose them not because their patterns, but because of their smell, purchasing those impregnated with the smell of patchouli leaf!
 This leads perfumers to take interest in patchouli, which becomes the scent of seduction with its powerful, earthy and woody scent.